alexlrobertson/angular-styleguide/README.md

     *Why?*: A controller may require data before it loads.
 That data may come from a promise via a custom factory or [$http](https://docs.angularjs.org/api/ng/service/$http).
 Using a [route resolve](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider) allows the promise to resolve before the controller logic executes, so it might take action based on that data from the promise.

-    *Why?*: The code executes after the route and in the controller’s activate function.
+    *Why?*: The code executes after the route and in the controller’s init function.
 The View starts to load right away.
-Data binding kicks in when the activate promise resolves.
+Data binding kicks in when the init promise resolves.
 A “busy” animation can be shown during the view transition (via `ng-view` or `ui-view`)

     Note: The code executes before the route via a promise.
 Rejecting the promise cancels the route.
 Resolve makes the new view wait for the route to resolve.
 A “busy” animation can be shown before the resolve and through the view transition.
-If you want to get to the View faster and do not require a checkpoint to decide if you can get to the View, consider the [controller `activate` technique](#style-y080) instead.
+If you want to get to the View faster and do not require a checkpoint to decide if you can get to the View, consider the [controller `init` technique](#style-y080) instead.

   ```javascript
   /* avoid */